Zendaya faced unusual training for new film

 Zendaya has proven her talent in front of the camera countless times.
 Now, the actress of Euphoria and the new Spider-Man trilogy also wants to show off another skill to the public.
 In preparation for his next film, the Hollywood sensation needed training tennis for three months.
 That’s right, the interpreter of Rue and MJ took to the courts to bring real aspects to her Challengers scenes.

 The 26-year-old actress has an enviable resume.
 In addition to being in the biggest Hollywood spotlight, Zendaya has won multiple Emmys.
 At this year’s awards, she became the youngest celebrity to win two awards in the same edition.
-In 2022, the interpreter of Rue won best original music and lyrics, for Euphoria, and best drama series — for her work as the protagonist and executive producer of the series.
+In 2022, Rue’s interpreter won best original music and lyrics, for Euphoria, and best drama series — for her work as the series’ lead and executive producer.

 But that’s not enough for the interpreter of MJ in the MCU (Marvel Cinematic Universe).
 Looking to impress even more, Zendaya trained tennis for three months to deliver the best performance in Challengers.
 Even director Luca Guadagnino was impressed with the result.